Cosmosh Architecture

 - Uses

-window.electronbridge only (no direct Node API usage). - Creates SSH/local terminal sessions through backend APIs.
+window.electronbridge only (no direct Node API usage). - Creates SSH/local terminal sessions and SFTP browser/download/file-operation sessions through backend APIs.

 - Connects terminal data channels through WebSocket and renders with